shadagali03/IGNCodeFoo2022/README.md

 Energy:

-- Voltorb&#39;s move thunderbolt -\&gt; can produce over 100,000 volts
+- Voltors move thunderbol can produce over 100,000 volts
 - It has been estimated by Alternative Energies, that a single household uses about 1000 kWh(kilo watt hours) per month
 - Better approximation is about 5000 watts per second
 - Modern house is rated around 15-20 amp circuit

 Calculations:

-Assume average family size is 4 people -\&gt; Juibilife Village Population / Average family size = 124/4 = 31 households
+Assume average family size is 4 people  Juibilife Village Population / Average family size = 124/4 = 31 households

-Number of households in Jubilife Village Average energy consumption -\&gt; 31 1000 = 31000kWh per month and 372kWh per year
+Number of households in Jubilife Village Average energy consumption  31 1000 = 31000kWh per month and 372kWh per year

-Thunderbolt(volts) amp -\&gt; 100000 17 = 1,700,000 watts for every thunderbolt
+Thunderbolt(volts) amp  100000 17 = 1,700,000 watts for every thunderbolt

 Conclusion: